 At the national level in the United States, the National Marine Fisheries Service (NMFS) began managing Atlantic sharks, including porbeagle sharks, in 1993.
-Currently, the 2006 Consolidated Highly Migratory Species Fishery Management Plan incorporates regulatory measures designed to rebuild the Northwest Atlantic porbeagle stock over a 100 year time frame, with the rebuilding start date of 7/24/2008 (NMFS, 2009 2008).
+Currently, the 2006 Consolidated Highly Migratory Species Fishery Management Plan incorporates regulatory measures designed to rebuild the Northwest Atlantic porbeagle stock over a 100 year time frame, with the rebuilding start date of July 24, 2008 (NMFS, 2009 2008).
 As part of the rebuilding plan, NMFS established a total allowable catch that allows for commercial and recreational harvest.
 The total allowable catch level is based on average U.S. landings at the time in an effort to maintain the level of fishing mortality recommended in a 2005 Canadian assessment (NMFS, 2008).
 The 2009 ICCAT stock assessment did not change the conclusions from the 2005 or 2009 Canadian assessments and therefore did not require a change to the rebuilding plan.

 In addition to the annual commercial harvest quotas, permit and reporting requirements, size limit and gear restrictions for recreational fishermen are used to regulate the harvest.
 Commercial fishermen must have at least one of two permits in order to land and sell porbeagle sharks.
 The directed limited access permit allows commercial fishermen to target porbeagle sharks as long as the fishing season is open.
 The incidental limited access permit allows commercial fishermen to land up to 16 pelagic sharks, including porbeagle sharks, per trip as long as the fishing season is open.
 Commercial fishermen who target swordfish and tuna using pelagic longline gear must have one of these shark limited access permits in order to allow them to keep any porbeagle sharks that are caught incidental to their target species.
 Recreational fishermen must also have a permit and are restricted to one shark per trip with a minimum size of 54 inches fork length; recreationally caught fish cannot be sold.
 Many recreational fishermen fish in tournaments, many of which target pelagic sharks, including porbeagle sharks.
 These tournaments are required to be registered and may be selected to report.
 All fishermen, commercial and recreational, are required to keep shark fins naturally attached to the shark carcass.
-Dealers, who purchase the porbeagle from commercial fisherman, must have a federal dealers permit and must adhere to strict reporting requirements.
+Dealers, who purchase the porbeagle from commercial fishermen, must have a federal dealers permit and must adhere to strict reporting requirements.

 The annual total allowable catch (TAC) for U.S. permitted fishermen, both commercial and recreational, is 11.3 metric tons (mt) dressed weight (dw).
 The TAC includes allowances for commercial discards and incidental catch of 9.5 mt dw, recreational landings of 0.1 mt dw, and commercial landings of 1.7 mt dw (NMFS, 2008).
 The commercial harvest of porbeagle sharks is restricted by a commercial quota of 1.7 mt dw and is monitored through reporting by fishermen and dealers.
 The commercial fishermen must report their directed and incidental catch to NMFS within seven days of landing at the dock and the dealers must report activity within 10 days of purchasing catch.
 When an estimated 80% of the annual commercial quota has been landed, the fishery is closed to further harvest; this closure notice becomes effective five days after it is issued.
 The buffer of the additional 20% of quota is used to account for any late reports and to ensure the quota is not exceeded.
 If closure the quota is exceeded, any overharvest is deducted from the following year's harvest quota.
-In the 2011 and 2012 fishing seasons the commercial quota was exceeded by 2.1 metric tons and as a result, the commercial quotas for subsequent seasons were reduced.
-The fishing season was closed in 2013 which accounted for 1.7 mt dw and in 2014, the quota was reduced to 1.3 mt dw.